chuangzhu/nixos-xlnx/README.md

 ## Disclaimer

-Zynq, ZynqMP, Zynq UltraScale+ MPSoC, Vivado, Vitis, PetaLinux are trademarks of Xilinx, Inc. This project is not endorsed by nor affiliated with Xilinx, Inc.
+Zynq, ZynqMP, Zynq UltraScale+ MPSoC, Vivado, Vitis, PetaLinux are trademarks of Advanced Micro Devices, Inc. This project is not endorsed by nor affiliated with Advanced Micro Devices, Inc.

 MIT license only applies to the files in this repository, not to the packages built with it.
 Licenses for patches in this repository are otherwise specified.